d-hacks/kronos/README.md

 ## Command
 ### Introduce kronos to your project
 In order to use kronos, you need to create the kronos configuration files in your project directory by executing the following `init` command.
+You are required to set an IMAGENAME for docker.
+It is recommended to include your user name if you are running the project in a new environment, such as `USERNAME/NAME`.
 ```
-kronos init
+kronos init IMAGENAME
 ```

 ### Build the container